Anzac Day is our national day of commemoration.

 To make organising an event easier, whether an official local ceremony or at home service, DVA have established a free, downloadable Kitbag.
 The Kitbag includes sample speeches, music and hymns, an ode of Remembrance, commemorative activities for children and more.

 Anzac Day posters

-The Department of Veterans’ Affairs produces Anzac Day posters every year commemorating a particular theme or anniversary.
+The Department of Veterans’ Affairs produces Anzac Day posters every year and also posters commemorating significant wartime themes or anniversaries.
 The posters reflect the department’s commitment to engage the community with Australia’s wartime history, and to raise awareness of the service and sacrifice of Australian servicemen and women in wars, conflicts and on peace operations.